History of computing hardware: Ancient and medieval

 Several analog computers were constructed in ancient and medieval times to perform astronomical calculations.
 These included the astrolabe and Antikythera mechanism from the Hellenistic world (c.
 150–100 BC).
 In Roman Egypt, Hero of Alexandria (c.
 10–70 AD) made mechanical devices including automata and a programmable cart.
+The steam-powered automatic flute described by the Book of Ingenious Devices (850) by the Persian-Baghdadi Banū Mūsā brothers may have been the first programmable device.

 Other early mechanical devices used to perform one or another type of calculations include the planisphere and other mechanical computing devices invented by Al-Biruni (c.
 AD 1000); the equatorium and universal latitude-independent astrolabe by Al-Zarqali (c.
 AD 1015); the astronomical analog computers of other medieval Muslim astronomers and engineers; and the astronomical clock tower of Su Song (1094) during the Song dynasty.
 The castle clock, a hydropowered mechanical astronomical clock invented by Ismail al-Jazari in 1206, was the first programmable analog computer.
 Ramon Llull invented the Lullian Circle: a notional machine for calculating answers to philosophical questions (in this case, to do with Christianity) via logical combinatorics.
 This idea was taken up by Leibniz centuries later, and is thus one of the founding elements in computing and information science.